Medical Oncology Program

 Clinical Curriculum

-The Residencey Program consists of 18 blocks of outpatient medical oncology clinics that are disease site specific.
+The Residency Program consists of 18 blocks of outpatient medical oncology clinics that are disease site specific.
 Residents do two blocks of Hematology, which can be done in London, or at a peripheral site in Windsor based on the resident's preference and schedule availability.
-Residents will also complete one block each in Radiation Oncology.
-Palliative Care, and Medical Oncology Ward Services (MOWS).
-Three blocks are available for elective experiences with significant flexibility in time and use, based on the needs of the resident and agreed upon by the Program Director.
+Residents will also complete one block each in Radiation Oncology (combined with Sarcoma), Palliative Care, and Chemotherapy unit call.
+Three blocks are available for external experiences and two for internal electives including research time.
+There is significant flexibility in time and use, based on the needs of the resident and agreed upon by the Program Director.

 Research Resources